BridgesUNCC/bridgesAPI/doc/routes.md

 If you want to return HTML, you typically dont directly return HTML.
 You usually use a template to make the HTML.
 Here we use PUG as the templating language.
 And you can return static html with:

+There is a `boilerplate` pug template that creates the `head` and `body` sections of the html document, which is further defined in other more specific pug template files (through `blocks`) See views/includes/boilerplate.pug and any other pug file for more information

 ```
 return res.render('admin/help');